|Barley||Revised March 2014|

 - Controlling weeds before they set seed.

-- If winter annual weeds are increasing, rotate to a spring crop.
+- If winter annual weeds are increasing, rotate to a spring-seeded crop.
 A spring cereal such as barley will produce well, and weeds such as jointed goatgrass and downy brome will be less of a problem.
-Moreover, many winter annual broadleaf weeds will not be a problem in a spring crop.
+Moreover, many winter annual broadleaf weeds will not be a problem in a spring-seeded crop.

-- In diversified areas, planting alternate crops, such as pulse or oil seed crops, is even more effective at controlling certain winter wheat weed populations than planting spring seeded cereals.
+- In areas where more diverse crop rotations are possible, planting alternate crops, such as pulse or oil seed crops, is even more effective for controlling certain weed populations than planting spring-seeded cereals.

 - Use this handbook as a guide to help select a herbicide treatment, then study the herbicide label(s) for appropriate use.

-- Control weeds as soon after germination as possible and stop early weed competition.
+- Control weeds as soon after germination as possible and stop early weed competition with crops.

 - Avoid using a herbicide if the grain crop is under stress.